 - Into a utility room (or from utility rooms elsewhere)

 Additional Pipework Required

-The more copper a gas fitter uses, the more the cost of moving the boiler is going to be.
+The more copper pipework a gas fitter uses, the higher the cost of moving the boiler will be.

-If you have a flue that comes out of the side of the wall (horizontal flue) and you want to move the boiler into the loft, you’ll need a different flue.
+If you have a boiler flue that comes out of the side of the wall (horizontal flue) and you want to move the boiler into the loft, you’ll have to pay for a different flue, and more flue parts.

-What you’ll need is a vertical flue and 1-2 extensions, so it penetrates the roof.
+What you’ll need is a vertical flue and 1-2 extensions, so it’s long enough to penetrate the roof.

 As an example, Worcester vertical flues are around £100, with each extension costing £45-55.

 Apart from the flue system, the heating engineer will also have to move the condensate pipe, which will range in price depending on how long it needs to be, and what diameter you opt for.